chalcolith/kiuatan/README.md

 # Kiuatan

-**WORK IN PROGRESS**

 Kiuatan ("horse" or "pony" in [Chinook Jargon](https://en.wikipedia.org/wiki/Chinook_Jargon#Chinook_Jargon_words_used_by_English-language_speakers)) is a library for building and running parsers in the [Pony](https://www.ponylang.org) programming language.

+- Kiuatan uses [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar) semantics, which means:
+  - Choices are ordered, i.e. the parser will always try to parse alternatives in the order they are declared.
+  - Sequences are greedy, i.e. the parser will not backtrack from the end of a sequence.
-- Kiuatan parsers use [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar) semantics, which means choices are ordered, and parsers do not backtrack from successful choices.
+  - Parsers do not backtrack from successful choices.
-- Parsers are "packrat" parsers; they memoize intermediate results, resulting in linear-time parsing.
+- Kiuatan parsers are "packrat" parsers; they memoize intermediate results, resulting in linear-time parsing.
 - Parsers use Mederios et al's [algorithm](https://arxiv.org/abs/1207.0443) to handle unlimited left-recursion.

 ## Obtaining Kiuatan